wil-sys/TFT35Translate/Tests/Readme.md

 Execute "Sudo raspi-config" and under "Interface options" disable serial port shell messages, and enable serial port hardware

-If you are on a Raspberry Pi 3 model B, B+, 4, or Zero W the required PL011 UART controller is used for the bluetooth modem by default, for this program to work you must disable bluetooth
+If you are on a Raspberry Pi 3 model B, B+, 4, 5, Zero W or Zero 2 W the required PL011 UART controller is used for the bluetooth modem by default, for this program to work you must disable bluetooth

 To disable bluetooth: